web2solutions/dhxMVP/README.md

 - Provide server sync for backboneIDB Engine

+    Using Express, WS and Redis on Back End

+- Provide server storage for backboneIDB Engine
-    Using Mongo on Back End
+    - Using Mongo on Back End
+    - Using Couchbase

 - Implement Pouch Engine and provide support to CouchBase